Chapter 5. Understanding OpenShift Container Platform development

 Dockerfile.
 In that file, you identify the base image you build from, the software packages you install, and the software you copy into the container.
 You also identify parameter values like network ports that you expose outside the container and volumes that you mount inside the container.
 Put your Dockerfile and the software you want to containerize in a directory on your RHEL system.

 Run buildah or docker build: Run the

 buildah build-using-dockerfileor the

-docker buildcommand to pull you chosen base image to the local system and creates a container image that is stored locally.
-You can also build container without a Dockerfile by using buildah.
+docker buildcommand to pull your chosen base image to the local system and create a container image that is stored locally.
+You can also build container images without a Dockerfile by using buildah.